 Good news: there are some concrete patterns in price elasticities.
 Determining them you may introduce the best working models to your dynamic strategy.

-Questionnaire to choose the best strategies
+How to choose the best pricing strategies

 Before we delve too deeply into the subject of what is competitive strategy, we want to make something very clear for you.
 A “one-size-fits-all” type of strategy simply doesn’t exist.
 Additionally, it’s not typical for a business to choose just one.
 On the contrary, a combination of a few is a lot more beneficial to businesses.